microsoft/LightGBM/docs/Parameters.rst

 **Note**: data should be ordered by the query.

 If the name of data file is ``train.txt``, the query file should be named as ``train.txt.query`` and placed in the same folder as the data file.
-In this case LightGBM will load the query file automatically if it exists.
+In this case, LightGBM will load the query file automatically if it exists.

 Also, you can include query/group id column in your data file.
 Please refer to the ``group_column`` `parameter <#group_column>`__ in above.